Why Bitcoin Is A Good Investment

 Bitcoin’s Volatility Is One Of Its Main Attractions

 Bitcoin’s volatility is an attraction to any investor.
-It’s the FOMO pussies who run for the hills, once it drops 20% in a week.
+It’s the FOMO pussies who run for the hills, once Bitcoin drops 20% in a week.

 Price stability is an illusion, and the only reason the stock market is as stable as it is because it’s being injected with trillions of government printed dollars.

-Do you really think the US stock markets should have bounced back so positively, when there’s record unemployment across America?
+Do you really think the US stock markets should have bounced back so positively, when there’s record unemployment across America since the lockdowns?

-The volatility is normal for any new asset finding its true value, and a volatile market is where you will make the biggest gains.
+The volatility is normal for any new asset finding its true value, and best of all a volatile market is where you will make the biggest gains.